nus-cs2103-AY2021S2/tp/docs/UserGuide.md

         Format:
         ```
-        order find n/[KEYWORD] (MORE KEYWORDS) d/[KEYWORD]
+        order find n/[KEYWORD] (MORE KEYWORDS) d/[NAME]
         ```

         At least one prefix must be specified.
 If both are specified, both conditions will be checked.

         - `n/` - Finds all orders with customer names that contain any of the keywords (case-insensitive).
 Keywords are space separated.
-        - `d/` - Finds all orders with dish names that contain keyword (case-insensitive).
+        - `d/` - Finds all orders with dish names that contain specified name (case-insensitive).
+This name can be multiple words.

         Example:
         ```
-        order find n/Alex Sally d/Burger
+        order find n/Alex Sally d/Fried rice
         ```
+        Finds orders made by Alex or Sally that have fried rice in them.

         <p>&nbsp;</p>

         ---